rancher/elemental-docs/docs/hardwarelabels.md

 title: ''
 ---

+## Hardware Labels
-By default, the registration of the node will result in the inventory of that node containing some default labels that store data relative to the node hardware for easy identification and selection via a [MachineSelector](machineinventoryselectortemplate-reference.md)
+By default, the registration of the node will result in the [inventory](inventory-management.md#machineinventory) of that node containing some default labels that store data relative to the node hardware for easy identification and selection via a [MachineSelector](machineinventoryselectortemplate-reference.md).

 The following labels are set up automatically: